vippsas/vipps-solutions/taxi-companies/pay-through-taxi-app.md

 <!-- START_METADATA
 ---
-title: Customer orders and pays through taxi app
-sidebar_label: Customer orders and pays through taxi app
 sidebar_position: 102
-hide_table_of_contents: true
+hide_table_of_contents: false
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Customer orders and pays through taxi app
+# Payment through company app

-The customer pays the taxi company from their app when ordering the taxi.
+The customer pays the taxi company from their app when ordering the taxi and selects to pay with Vipps.
 The amount is reserved until the final amount is known, at which time the payment is captured.

 ![Taxi route](images/taxi_route.png)